| Notes

 recommending his people for federal jobs (even so, he never was able

-to obtain Presidential support for a federal anti-lynching law)
+to obtain Presidential support for a federal anti-lynching law)media influence:

 Washington's financial support enabled him to influence and moderate